In his pursuit of club control, did Jerry Dipoto lose control of the Mariners by trading Kendall Graveman?

-The massive gloom, the enervating buzzkill of Tuesday, seemed to have lifted every so slightly by game time Wednesday, before the Mariners ended the homestand that was supposed to determine the fate of their season.
+The massive gloom, the enervating buzzkill of Tuesday, seemed to have lifted ever so slightly by game time Wednesday, before the Mariners ended the homestand that was supposed to determine the fate of their season.

 And might indeed have done just that.